Clayton Roueche: Gang boss

-In late 2005, Roueche spoke with a police informer, Ken Davis, about his plans to have Davis take $500, 000 U.S. dollars to California to buy 25 kilograms of cocaine to smuggle into Canada..
+In late 2005, Roueche spoke with a police informer, Ken Davis, about his plans to have Davis take US$500,000 to California to buy 25 kilograms of cocaine to smuggle into Canada.
 Roueche also spoke about his wish to have Davis recruit some street level drug dealers in San Jose to work for the UN gang.
 Roueche further wanted Davis to recruit American truck drivers to sell ecstasy and B.C.
 Bud marijuana in Texas, saying he found some clients in the Lone Star State.
 Finally, he spoke about a new method of smuggling drugs into the United States, saying he envisioned "something a little different, a little cool" that was "flatter" and "deeper", by which he apparently meant a digging a tunnel under the border.
-In early 2006, Davis took two trips to Los Angeles, bringing $109, 555 U.S. dollars in the first trip and the $118, 980 U.S. dollars in the second trip.
+In early 2006, Davis took two trips to Los Angeles, bringing US$109,555 in the first trip and the US$118,980 in the second trip.
 Roueche was unhappy with Davis, saying he was taking too long to go to Los Angeles and that if he did not move faster on his next trip, he would send down some thugs to Seattle to beat Davis up.

 Starting in 2006, Roueche often met Troy Tran, Billy Ly and Mark Kim of the Fresh Off The Boat Killers gang of Calgary.
-Detective Andrew Wooding of the Abbotsford police stated: “It became clear from our surveillance that these guys were actually working with Roueche and taking direction from Roueche.
+Detective Andrew Wooding of the Abbotsford police stated: "It became clear from our surveillance that these guys were actually working with Roueche and taking direction from Roueche.
 At the time, we believed the FK were adopted by the UN and they were benefiting by getting better access to cocaine through the UN supply lines and the UN were bringing that sort of oversight and organization and the threat of a larger group that are looking after you."
 When Kim was murdered in 2007, Roueche attended his funeral in Calgary."

-In 2007, a police informer Michael Plante while wearing a wire recorded a Hells Angel, Johnny Punko, saying that another Hells Angel, Gino Zumpano, the president of the Angels East End Vancouver chapter, "took a walk" with Rouche, which Plante understood to mean that an important meeting had taken place.
-Plante also recorded Punko as saying that Rouche had hired David Giles, a "full patch" member of the Angels East End chapter, to work as a debt collector by beating up two drug dealers who were in arrears to him.
-In 2007, Rouche's wife filed for divorce.
+In 2007, Roueche's wife filed for divorce.
 In October 2007, Roueche was convicted of assault after he beat another man at a party.
 Sometime in late 2007 or early 2008, Roueche recruited Ly and Tran of the Fresh Off the Boat Killers to come to the Lower Mainland to kill the Bacon brothers.
-Roueche called Tran and Ly the "C-town guys" in a phone call that the police recorded, going on to say: "The C-town guys, they’re fucking anywhere, anytime.
+Roueche called Tran and Ly the "C-town guys" in a phone call that the police recorded, going on to say: "The C-town guys, they're fucking anywhere, anytime.
 Boom, boom, boom"."